Pat McCoy (baseball): Washington Nationals

-McCoy was drafted by the Washington Nationals in the 10th round of the 2007 Major League Baseball Draft.
+McCoy was drafted by the Washington Nationals in the 10th round of the 2007 Major League Baseball draft.
 McCoy played in the Nationals minor league system until 2013.
 McCoy reached the Triple-A level for the first time in 2013, appearing in seven games for the Syracuse Chiefs.
 McCoy spent most of the year with the Double–A Harrisburg Senators where he posted a 2–1 record, with a 4.32 ERA, and striking out 36 in 41 2/3 innings.
 From the end of June 30 to July 19, he had a streak of seven-consecutive scoreless relief appearance for the Senators.
 During McCoy's seven years with the Nationals' organization he accumulated 16 wins, 311 strikeouts, and a 4.67 ERA in 224 games.

 Detroit Tigers

 McCoy signed a minor league contract with the Detroit Tigers in December 2013.
-On June 21, 2014, the Detroit Tigers purchased McCoy's contract from Triple-A Toledo.
+On June 21, 2014, the Tigers purchased McCoy's contract from the Triple-A Toledo Mud Hens, adding him to their active roster.
 McCoy made his major league debut the next day in a game against the Cleveland Indians.
-Before being called up, McCoy posted a 3–0 record, with a 2.94 ERA and a .246 batting average against between Double-A Erie and Triple-A Toledo.
-The Tigers called up McCoy again on August 23, 2014, before a doubleheader with the Minnesota Twins.
+Before being called up, McCoy posted a 3–0 record, with a 2.94 ERA and a .246 batting average against between the Double-A Erie SeaWolves and Triple-A Toledo.
+The Tigers called up McCoy again on August 23, before a doubleheader with the Minnesota Twins.